 These are used in the final agricultural activities such as hay-making, loading, shredding, etc.

-Agricultural tools such as sickle, plough, hoe, drills, etc. are implements in agricultural activities to make the process more productive and efficient.
+Agricultural tools such as sickle, plough, hoe, drills, etc. are implemented in agricultural activities to make the process more productive and efficient.
 There are a large number of agricultural tools used by the farmers for cultivation.

 Following are the different types of agricultural tools used in farming: